How EMC shielding works

 Why is EMC Important?

-- Electromagnetic interference (EMI) can arise from motors, frequency converters, radio signals, and high-frequency components.
+Electromagnetic interference (EMI) can arise from motors, frequency converters, radio signals, and high-frequency components.
+The interference can lead to operational interruptions, data errors, or reduced lifespan of the electronics.

 How Do EMC Cable Glands Work?

-- Create a 360° contact between the cable screen and the box
+- Create a 360° contact between cable shield and enclosure

-- Combine sealing (IP65–IP68) and strain relief with shielding
+- Combines sealing (IP65–IP68) and strain relief with shielding

 When Should You Choose EMC Glands?

-- When working with sensitive electronics in automation, telecom, medical technology, or energy
+- When working with sensitive electronics in automation, telecommunications, medical technology or energy

-- EMC versions in stainless steel for tough environments
+- EMC versions of stainless steel for harsh environments

 - Special inserts for different cable diameters

-- Compatible with accessories such as reducers, locknuts, and seals
+- Compatible with accessories such as reducers, nuts, and seals

 Comparison Table